 This method doesn't let you move all file types from your iPhone to your Samsung, such as notes, due to the difference in file types and storage methods used for them.
 If you would mainly like to set up your Samsung as a new device and only move a small number of items onto it from your old iPhone, then this method may be best suited to you.

 Part 2.
-Official Method - Samsung Smart Switch
+Wireless Official Method - Samsung Smart Switch

 Samsung offers a built-in solution to their mobile devices for moving files from your iPhone to your new Samsung phone.
-However, you need to make sure you have a reliable internet connection and ideally, both devices should be connected to the same network.
+However, you need to make sure you have a reliable internet connection.
 To use this, make sure you have the application installed.
 Most new devices come with the app preinstalled, however, if your device doesn't, it can be installed from the Google Play Store.
 Also, make sure two-step authentication is turned off from your iCloud account before using this method.

 - Backup your iPhone to iCloud by entering into your iPhone's settings and enabling backup under iCloud.